Gentoo Development Guide

 special location which is given by the ${D} variable (Portage sets

-see Install Destinations and
+this — see Install destinations and

 Sandbox).

-install.
-This will work with any properly written standard
+work with any properly written standard Makefile.
+If this gives sandbox

-instead.
-If this still fails, see src_install for how to do manual
+errors, see src_install for how to do

-installs.
+manual installs.

 files into the relevant part of /usr/share/doc.

-Ebuilds can define other functions (see Ebuild Functions).
+Ebuilds can define other functions

 In all cases, Portage provides a reasonable default implementation which